News and Announcements

 Increased exposure to UV radiation occurs near the equator, during summer months, at high elevation, and between 10 am and 4 pm.
 Reflection from the snow, sand, and water increases exposure, a particularly important consideration for beach activities, skiing, swimming, and sailing.
 In addition, several common medications may cause photosensitivity reactions in travelers Sunburn Overview [PDF]

-The Health and Wellness Center is offering all students the opportunity to be tested for HIV.
-Please give us acall @ 516-463-6745 and come in and have a health care provider explain all the options for testing that is available to you.**
+Student Health Services is offering all students the opportunity to be tested for HIV.
+Please give us a call @ 516-463-6745 and come in and have a health care provider explain all the options for testing that is available to you.**

 Open HIV CONSENT FORM below, in order to comply with NYDOH STATE LAW MANDATE:

 The Health & Wellness Center will provide sharps container to any student who needs one for the disposal of their Screening and Prevention devices (i.e. syringes, finger stick apparatus, lancets etc).
 We will be happy to properly dispose of your used sharps that have been placed in a hard plastic container.

 - Please use our Resources Tab for Valuable online links to trusted medical websites to answer some of your medical questions (FAQ) including the CDC website and NYDOH (New York Department of Health).
 We at Hofstra University Health & Wellness Center do not endorse or have any affiliations with Websites, Groups, Providers, Institutions or other Facilities.(AA,NA,SA, OA etc.)